cisco-open/buffalo/README.md

 ### Installing Python Packages

+> Will have a conda env/requirements.txt coming soon!

-Need to pip install the following (and more):
+Need to pip install the following:

 - streamlit
 - annotated_text